ClawCloudClawCloud.sh

 None of these replace Claude or GPT for every task.
 Claude Sonnet 4 and GPT-4.1 are still strong general-purpose choices.
 But if you want to try something different, or your credits are running low, DeepSeek and Qwen are solid alternatives already on your OpenClaw server.

-For the full model list and aliases, see the model catalog and the model switching guide.
+For the full model list and aliases, see OpenClaw Models and the model switching guide.

 Ready to deploy?